Grateful Dead: Godchaux era (1972–1979)

+Mydland/Welnick era (1979–1995)

-Following the departure of the Godchauxs, Brent Mydland joined as keyboardist and vocalist and was considered "the perfect fit".
-The Godchauxs then formed the Heart of Gold Band before Keith died in a car accident in 1980.
+Following the Godchauxs' departure, Brent Mydland joined as keyboardist and vocalist and was considered "the perfect fit".
+The Godchauxs then formed the Heart of Gold Band, before Keith died in a car accident in July 1980.
 Mydland was the keyboardist for the Grateful Dead for 11 years until his death by narcotics overdose in July 1990, becoming the third keyboardist to die.

 Shortly after Mydland found his place in the early 1980s, Garcia's health began to decline.
-His drug habits caused him to lose his liveliness on stage.
-After beginning to curtail his opiate usage in 1985 gradually, Garcia slipped into a diabetic coma for several days in July 1986.
-After he recovered, the band released In the Dark in July 1987, which became their best selling studio album and produced their only top-40 single, "Touch of Grey".
-Also that year, the group toured with Bob Dylan, as heard on the album Dylan & the Dead.
+He became a frequent smoker of "Persian", a type of heroin, and he gained weight at a rapid pace.
+He lost his liveliness on stage, his voice was strained, and Deadheads worried for his health.
+After he began to curtail his opiate usage gradually in 1985, Garcia slipped into a diabetic coma for several days in July 1986, leading to the cancelation of all concerts in the fall of that year.
+Garcia recovered, and the band released In the Dark in July 1987, which became its best-selling studio album and produced its only top-40 single, "Touch of Grey".
+Also, that year, the group toured with Bob Dylan, as heard on the album Dylan & the Dead.

-Mydland died after the summer tour in 1990 and Vince Welnick, former keyboardist for the Tubes, joined as a band member, while Bruce Hornsby, who had a successful career with his band the Range, joined as a touring member.
+Mydland died in July 1990 and Vince Welnick, former keyboardist for the Tubes, joined as a band member, while Bruce Hornsby, who had a successful career with his band the Range, joined temporarily as a bridge to help Welnick learn songs.
 Both performed on keyboards and vocals—Welnick until the band's end, and Hornsby mainly from 1990 to 1992.

+Saxophonist Branford Marsalis played five concerts with the band between 1990 and 1994.

-The Grateful Dead performed their final concert on July 9, 1995, at Soldier Field in Chicago.
+The Grateful Dead performed its final concert on July 9, 1995, at Soldier Field in Chicago.